 Tables are scattered around a spacious, columned terrace with views out to sea, lending an incredibly romantic atmosphere.
 Exquisite modern European cuisine is offered here, which can be enjoyed along with an impressive wine list and the legendry Caribbean sunset.
 Buffet brunches at Bajan Blue on the beach each Sunday are also renowned on the island and beyond.

-Celebrating 10 years of exceptional catering, Daphne's is another platinum coast stalwart.
+Celebrating over 10 years of exceptional catering, Daphne's is another platinum coast stalwart.
 Patrons at the elegant restaurant enjoy a refined setting and beachfront location.
 Food here is a fusion of modern Italian and island seafood flavours.
 Ask our Concierge to book you a table in advance; this place is popular!

 Those lucky enough to be enjoying a stay in the exclusive environs of The House by Elegant Hotels will be thrilled to learn that Daphne's caters for The House's famed themed nights.
 From the Bajan Dinner beach buffet to Fisherman's Night buffet, you won't be disappointed by these tantalising offerings.